The Dehn twist coefficient for big and small mapping class groups: Introduction

 In another direction, the fractional Dehn twist coefficient of a braid, also called the \emph{twist number}, has been used to relate properties of a braid to its closure; see \cite{malyutin2005twist, ItoKawamuro_OpenBookFoliations,feller_hubbard,Feller22_sBiforFDTC} among others.
 Malyutin also characterizes the FDTC using Dehornoy's left-order on the braid group (see Propostion~\ref{prop:CharPropForFDTC}).
 It is this characterization that inspires our definition of the DTC.
 In analogy to the Dehornoy order, in Section \ref{sec:totalorders} we produce total left-orders (and circular orders) on big mapping class groups and discuss the connection of these orders to the DTC.

-Our construction of the DTC $\fd\colon \G\to\R$, while informed by prior ideas and techniques, is completely self-contained.
-We note that, in case of surfaces of finite type, it recovers the FDTC. \begin{corollary} If $\Sigma$ is of finite type, the \emph{DTC} $\fd\colon \G\to \R$ equals the \emph{FDTC}. \end{corollary} This is a rather immediate consequence of the uniqueness in Theorem~\ref{thm:main} and the well-known properties of the FDTC. \begin{proof}[Proof of Corollary~\ref{cor:DTC=FDTC}] The FDTC is a homogeneous quasimorphism from $\G$ to $\R$ that is $1$ on $T$ and non-negative on $\partial$-right-veering mapping classes~\cite{HondaKazezMatic_RightVeeringI}; see also~\cite{ItoKawamuro_OpenBookFoliations}.
-Furthermore, it is a quasimorphism~\cite{ItoKawamuro_OpenBookFoliations} (see also \cite{malyutin2005twist} for the case of braid groups).
-Hence, by Theorem~\ref{thm:main}, it must be equal to the DTC $\fd\colon\G\to\R$. \end{proof}
+Our construction of the DTC $\fd\colon \G(\Sigma)\to\R$, while informed by prior ideas and techniques, is completely self-contained.
+In the case of surfaces of finite type, it recovers the FDTC. \begin{corollary} If $\Sigma$ is of finite type, the \emph{DTC} $\fd\colon \G(\Sigma)\to \R$ equals the \emph{FDTC}. \end{corollary} This is a rather immediate consequence of the uniqueness in Theorem~\ref{thm:main} and the well-known properties of the FDTC, so we include the proof here. \begin{proof}[Proof of Corollary~\ref{cor:DTC=FDTC}] The FDTC is a homogeneous function from $\G(\Sigma)$ to $\R$ that is $1$ on $T$ and non-negative on $\partial$-right-veering mapping classes~\cite{HondaKazezMatic_RightVeeringI}.
+Furthermore, it is a quasimorphism~\cite{ItoKawamuro_OpenBookFoliations} (see also~\cite{malyutin2005twist} for the case of braid groups).
+Hence, by Theorem~\ref{thm:main}, it must be equal to the DTC $\fd\colon\G(\Sigma)\to\R$. \end{proof}

 Theorem~\ref{thm:main} not only immediately yields that the DTC is equal to the FDTC, but as we previously noted, it gives a new characterization of the FDTC.
 In particular, our proof of the existence and uniqueness allows for a construction of the FDTC that does not require a choice of hyperbolic metric or the use of the Nielsen-Thurston classification for mapping class groups.
-Similarly, well-known properties, such as strictly positive FDTC implying $\partial$-right veering, get a topological proof free of geometry or the Nielsen-Thurston classification.
-In contrast to this, the rationality of the FDTC seems to require the use of the Nielsen-Thurston classification, given our Theorem \ref{thm:allofR} (see ~\cite{HondaKazezMatic_RightVeeringI, ItoKawamuro_OpenBookFoliations}).
+As mentioned previously, the DTC shares many properties with the FDTC.
+For example, $\fd$ has defect at most $1$ ; see Proposition~\ref{prop:charFDTCforSurfaces}.
+Also, $\fd(g)>0$ implies that $g$ is $\partial$-right veering (see Corollary~\ref{cor:fd(g)>0=>gisrightveering}), generalizing the corresponding statement for the FDTC~\cite[Proposition 3.1 and~3.2]{HondaKazezMatic_RightVeeringI}.
+Due to our new characterization, this last property and others get a topological proof free of geometry or the Nielsen-Thurston classification.
+In contrast to this, given our Theorem~\ref{thm:allofR}, the use of the Nielsen-Thurston classification in establishing the rationality of the FDTC (see~\cite{HondaKazezMatic_RightVeeringI, ItoKawamuro_OpenBookFoliations}) might be essential.